lorul1/Spreedsheet-To-Non-Steam-Games/README.md

 ## How to Add Emulated Games Individually To Your Steam Library, Instead of The Whole Entire Emulators Themselves

-## How to Add Custom Art / Where do I find it
+## How to Add Custom Library Art / Where Do I Find it

 ## Known issues and To-Do List